Course overview

 How you learn

-The Well Led Organisation and Leadership, Culture and Context modules are delivered through online learning with recorded lecturers and collaborative online learning activities.
-The apprentice enhances their digital skills through engagement with online learning activities, communities of practice, peer support networks and through a professional online presence.
+They enhance their digital skills by engaging with online learning activities, communities of practice, peer support networks and a professional online presence.

-Action learning and facilitated coaching conversations develops their skills in presenting ideas, supportive critical questioning and facilitating reflective and solution-focused practice.
-They develop a professional portfolio which evidences their leadership and management knowledge, experiences and competencies.
+They take part in action learning and facilitated coaching conversations to develop their skills in presenting ideas, supportive critical questioning, and facilitating reflective and solution-focused practice.

-Independent and self-directed learning is a feature of master level courses.
-The Major Project is a self-managed piece of work with support through one-to-one supervision sessions.
-Throughout the course the apprentice can share their experiences and perspectives of working within healthcare environments and consider the application of concepts to practice.
+Independent and self-directed learning is a feature of master’s level courses.
+The Final Project is a self-managed piece of work with support through 1-2-1 supervision sessions.
+Apprentices have opportunities to share their experiences and perspectives of working within healthcare environments and consider applying concepts to practice.

 How you are assessed